-Freelancing as a Developer in India: The Honest Truth About Money and Freedom
+Freelancing as a Developer in India: Honest Truth

-A realistic guide to freelancing as a software developer in India covering finding clients, setting rates, taxes, contracts, and the emotional reality of working for yourself.
+Freelancing as a developer in India: finding clients, setting rates, taxes, contracts, and the reality of working for yourself.

 Every developer has the fantasy.
 Work from a beachside cafe in Goa.
 Choose your own hours.
 Pick only interesting projects.
 Make more money than a full-time job.
 No manager breathing down your neck.
 Freedom.